Banana Chia Pudding

 Some of my favorite variations of chia pudding are blueberry and mango, and now, it’s time for another variation- banana chia pudding!

 - Chia seeds.
 Chia seeds are a super food, packed with fiber, protein, omega-3’s, and more.
 They work as a natural thickener as they absorb liquid – it’s almost like magic!
-They’re the key to the pudding-like texture (I also chia seeds to many of my healthy smoothies)!
+They’re the key to the pudding-like texture.

 - Bananas.
 Choose ripe bananas that have a bit of brown spotting on the skin.
 Browning bananas will be sweeter and softer than yellow bananas.